craftcms/docs/docs/5.x/reference/field-types/money.md

 ### Querying Elements with Money Fields

-When [querying for elements](../../development/element-queries.md) that have a Date field, you can filter the results based on the Money field data using a query param named after your field’s handle.
+When [querying for elements](../../development/element-queries.md) that have a Money field, you can filter the results based on the Money field data using a query param named after your field’s handle.

 ::: tip
 When querying with a money field, provide amounts as you would naturally write them (`123.45`), _not_ in the currency’s minor unit (`12345`).
 Craft will automatically normalize the values when executing the query.